hapostgres/pg_auto_failover/docs/citus-quickstart.rst

 matches very well to provisioning separate physical machines on-prem, or Virtual Machines either on-prem on in a Cloud service.

-The docker image used in this tutorial is named `pg_auto_failover:cluster`.
+The docker image used in this tutorial is named `pg_auto_failover:citus`.
 It can be built locally when using the attached :download:`Dockerfile
-<citus/Dockerfile>` found within the GitHub repository for
+<citus/Dockerfile>` found within the GitHub repository for pg_auto_failover.
-pg_auto_failover.

 To build the image, either use the provided Makefile and run ``make build``, or run the docker build command directly: